Shopping Cart

 going mainstream

-And THAT earlier movement was, in turn, a widespread protest over the massive disruption created by the industrial revolution that had suddenly prevented people from living in long-accustomed proximity and relative harmony with nature.
+And THAT earlier movement was, in turn, a widespread protest over the massive disruption created by the industrial revolution which uprooted an increasingly city-bound humanity from living in the long-accustomed proximity and relative harmony of nature.
+The situation over time had become intolerable.

-Situation had become intolerable.
-The movement included celebrating getting back to nature, radical body freedom, saunas and mineral baths, massage (until recently all features of Stewart's), communalism, raw food diet, feminism, loose fitting clothes and resisting draft and public schooling.
+The Natural Man movement included celebrating getting back to nature, radical body freedom, saunas and mineral baths, massage (until recently all features of Stewart's), communalism, raw food diet, feminism, loose fitting clothes and resisting draft and public schooling.
 (Sounds a lot like late '60s/early '70s, no?)
-Including such luminaries as Herman Hesse and Isadora Duncan, it laid the energetic groundwork for later back-to-nature countercultural
+Including such luminaries as Herman Hesse and Isadora Duncan, it laid a solid energetic groundwork for the later back-to-nature countercultural

-Big duh: mindful mineral soaking and sauna-ing with clothing optional are essential parts of alternative natural healing and so naturally attract nature-loving alternative-minded.
+Big duh: mindful mineral soaking and sauna-ing with clothing optional are essential parts of alternative natural healing and so naturally attract nature-loving, alternative-culture minded people.

 But, again, what IS "alternative culture" anymore?

-Fifty years ago, trying to discourage Spring visits from rebellious wild hippie-types due to often low spending habits, smash-the-system attitudes and then shockingly free ways, might have seemed a valid effort to ensure making the operation inviting and safe to more respectable and solvent mainstream visitors.
+Fifty years ago, trying to discourage Spring visits from rebellious wild hippie-types, -- due to often low spending habits, smash-the-system attitudes and shockingly free ways -- might have seemed a valid effort to ensure keeping the Springs operation inviting and safe to more respectable and solvent mainstream visitors.

 No longer.
-Since then, the essence of the harbinger countercultural influence has gone viral, spreading like wildfire to fringes of mainstream consciousness, diversified lifestyles of growth-minded people everywhere en masse seeking more mindful, holistic ways of living.
+Since then, the essence of the harbinger countercultural influence has gone viral, spreading like wildfire (anti-life forces would say like a cancer) to the fringes of mainstream consciousness, as the diversified lifestyles of growth-minded people everywhere en masse seek more mindful, holistic ways of living.

-Witness the soaring interest in yoga, transcendental meditation, conscious diet, cannabis and hemp healing, recycling, pre-cycling, alternate energy, appropriate livelihood, simpler living, tiny houses -- ALL championed ages ago by the hippie culture... along with an unabashed delight in getting nekkid in nature on nice sunny days.
+Witness the soaring interest in yoga, transcendental meditation, conscious plant-based diet, cannabis and hemp healing, recycling, pre-cycling, alternate energy, appropriate livelihood, simpler living, tiny houses -- ALL championed ages ago by the hippie counterculture... along, of course, with taking unabashed delight in getting nekkid on sunshiny days.

-Flash: Over the last half century, countercultural influence has been transforming mainstream culture -- the ever-expanding life-affirming part of it -- as if people are awakening from long sleep, while others continue slumbering, oblivious to unfolding miracle.
+Flash: Over the last half century, such countercultural influences have been transforming mainstream culture -- the ever-expanding life-affirming part of it -- as if humanity is, like Rip Van Winkle, awakening from a long sleep.

-Radical body freedom is, obviously, no longer the sole domain of so-called hippies, naturists, and stereotypical gated volleyball-ing nudists.
-Not so subtly proving point, shown here is Spencer Tunick's art installation, with some of 6,000 naked people in Mexico City, happening around 2006.
+Like other mindful lifestyle pursuits, radical body freedom is obviously no longer the sole domain of so-called hippies, naturists, and stereotypical gated volleyball-ing nudists.
+Not so subtly proving the point, shown here is Spencer Tunick's art installation with some of 6,000 naked people in Mexico City, happening around 2006.

-Body freedom is one of many emerging lifestyle preferences (or high on one's check-out list) of myriad health and freedom minded humans of all walks of life, cultures and incomes, all around the world.
+Body freedom is one of many emerging lifestyle preferences (or high on one's check-out list) of myriad health and freedom minded humans of all walks of life, cultures and incomes, throughout the world.

-Hence Stewart became such an incredibly popular go-to spot at dawn of new millennium.
-Besides being set in a charming region, rich in history and possessing special water, it was one of a select few spas open-minded and enlightened enough to permit visitors to experience the simple yet profound joy of getting unabashedly bare in nature, enabling taking a mini-vacation from depressingly perma-dressed society, regaining simple childlike innocence and becoming one with healing elements among kindred spirits, amping palliative benefits of mind-body-spirit reintegration.
-Even if one opted to keep covered, the liberated air itself was a healing balm.
+Hence Stewart became such an incredibly popular go-to spot at the dawn of the new millennium.
+Besides being set in a charming region rich in history and possessing extraordinary mineral water and vortex energy, it was one of a select few spas open-minded and enlightened enough to permit visitors to experience the simple yet profound joy of getting nude in nature, enabling taking a mini-vacation from depressingly perma-dressed society... regaining simple childlike innocence and becoming one with the healing elements among kindred spirits...amping palliative benefits of mind-body-spirit reintegration.
+Even if one opted to keep covered, the liberated air was in itself a healing force.

 rants and raves cont'd